Wednesday, June 13, 2018

 Juan is now seated like a king on the priest’s seat.

-As soon as Juan was ready to say something, he proceeded with a revelation: “Father, last night, I saw you entered the maid’s room.
+As soon as Juan was ready to say something, he proceeded with a revelation: “Father, last night, I saw you going inside the maid’s room.
 You stayed there inside for the whole night.
-I saw you came out of the room early the next morning.
+I also saw you coming out of the room early the next morning.
 What did you do to our maid, father?”

 “Err…What?” he priest asked.
 “I can’t hear you, Juan.
 Please speak louder,” the priest appealed.